SDVoE LIVE! on demand

 Matt Dodd (15:00):

-I might have to straighten the tie a little bit there.
-Yeah.
+I might have to straighten the tie a little bit there, yeah?
 So this is a bit of behind the scenes.
 Thanks for that, Tim.
 It just shows you that you don’t need to spend vast amounts of money.
-And the great thing is now that we’re showing you this at SDVoE LIVE!, and we’re doing this live by the way, guys, and it just takes a bit of thought.
+And the great thing is now that we’re showing you this at SDVoE LIVE!, and we’re doing this live by the way, it just takes a bit of thought.
 You’ve got to think it through properly.
 It might look like Justin and I just jump onto the screen, and we just hang out, and we mess around a bit, but that’s good.
 That’s how we want it to look.
 And I’m sure Tim, with your experience at AVNation, people think, oh, you make it look so easy.

 Matt Dodd (15:36):